On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Hardness for Graphs

 With these results at hand, we finally show the main theorem of this section.
-Here, we explicitly allow $H$ to be disconnected. { {\ref{thm:hardness_graphclass}} \begin{theorem} Let $p$ be a prime and $H\in \redbipartites$ be a \graphclass graph.
-If there exists a connected component of $H$ that is not a complete bipartite graph, then $\numBipHomsTo{H}[p]$ is $\ClassNumP[p]$-hard. \end{theorem} \begin{proof} By Lemma~\ref{lem:bip_components} it suffices to consider only connected graphs $H$.
+Here, we explicitly allow $H$ to be disconnected. \HardnessGraphclass* \begin{proof} By Lemma~\ref{lem:bip_components} it suffices to consider only connected graphs $H$.
 By Corollary~\ref{cor:hardness gadget} it suffices to show that $H$ admits a $p$-hardness gadget.
-If $H$ is of radius at most $2$ then by Theorem~\ref{thm:small graphs_weird_hard} $H$ admits a $p$-hardness gadget.
-If $H$ is \nice then by Theorem~\ref{thm:nice_graphs_hard} $H$ admits a $p$-hardness gadget.
+If $H$ is \nice{}, then by Theorem~\ref{thm:nice_graphs_hard} $H$ admits a $p$-hardness gadget.
 Otherwise, we obtain by Theorem~\ref{thm:K_a,p_yields_hard} that $H$ admits a $p$-hardness gadget.
-This establishes the result. \end{proof}}
+This establishes the result. \end{proof}